 The Golden Retriever and the Poodle are both great dogs.
-Their crossbreed is sought after because it is known to have the best traits of both the dogs in its lineage: smart friendly, and outgoing.
+Originally bred as guide dogs and therapy dogs, this crossbreed is sought after because it is known to have the best traits of both the dogs in its lineage: smart friendly, and outgoing.

 Goldendoodles need socialization.
 They are great with kids, nice to strangers, and are very affectionate dogs.
 Because they’re so loving, they don’t make great watchdogs so if you need a pet to guard your home, start looking at other breeds.
 But they are cat-friendly and dog-friendly, so you can welcome them into your home even if you already have other animals.
-All of these traits make it a great family pet.
+All of these traits make them great family dogs and family pets.

 Like we said, Sonny’s best friend is the dog next door.
 This is a video of how they acted the entire time they were together.
 They would follow each other around and occasionally playfully chase one another, but there was never any aggression from either dog.

-When its lineage is full of good-intelligence genes, the dog that is a product of both is bound to be intelligent too.
+When its lineage is full of good-intelligence genes, the Goldendoodles that are a product of both is bound to be intelligent too.
 And this one is.
 Both the Poodle and the Golden Retriever are rated very highly when it comes to intelligence.
 The Goldendoodle follows suit, and many are smart enough to become service dogs.

 Here Sonny sits with his owner’s daughter.
 She has special needs and Sonny is being trained to help her in her daily life, including curb a bad habit.